List of Jeopardy! tournaments and events: Jeopardy! Invitational Tournament

 The Jeopardy!
 Invitational Tournament began on March 20, 2024, with a field of 27 past champions and favorite contestants.
 The quarterfinal and semifinal rounds followed the same structure as the Champions Wildcard Tournament, but the finals were decided by the first contestant to win two games.
 Prize amounts were the same as for Champions Wildcard; in addition, the champion advanced to the 2024 Jeopardy!
 Masters Tournament.
 It was also announced that one of the other two finalists is also invited to the 2024 Jeopardy!
 Masters Tournament as a wildcard contestant, chosen by the producers.
 For season 41, all three finalists also received an invitation to the 2025 Jeopardy!
 Masters tournament.
+For season 42, two of the three finalists also received an invitation to the 2026 Jeopardy!
+Masters tournament, which are reserved for the champion and the runner-up.

 The winner received $150,000 in 2025 and $100,000 in 2024.
 Second place received $50,000; third place also received $50,000 in 2025 but received $25,000 in 2024.
 Semifinalists earned $10,000 each, and quarterfinalists earned $5,000 each.